Spring Boot Method Security with SAPL

 age >= resource.ageRating;

-Imports allow the use of a shorter name instead of the fully qualified name of functions stored in libraries within a SAPL policy document.
+Imports let you use a shorter name instead of the fully qualified name of functions stored in SAPL libraries.

 For instance, the statement import time.timeBetween imports the timeBetween function from the time library, making it available under its simple name.
 You can also import individual attribute finders or use 'library name' as 'alias' for aliasing.

-In this part of the tutorial, you will learn how to use policies to change the outcome of queries and how to trigger side effects using constraints.
+In this part of the tutorial, you will use policies to change query results and trigger side effects with constraints.

-permit. - Transformation, i.e., a special case of an obligation that expresses that the PEP must replace the accessed resource with the resource-object supplied in the authorization decision.
+- Transformation: a special form of obligation in which the PEP must replace the accessed resource with the resource object supplied in the authorization decision.

 For example, any doctor may access a patient’s medical record in an emergency.
-However, the system must log access if the doctor is not the attending doctor of the patient in question, triggering an audit process.
-Such a set of requirements is a so-called “breaking the glass scenario.”
+However, the system must log access if the doctor is not the attending doctor of that patient, triggering an audit process.
+This is often called a “break glass” scenario.

 The Book entity already includes a content field.
-We want to change the policies of the library in a way that users not meeting the age requirement do not get their access denied.
-Instead, only the content of the applied book should be blackened.
+We want to change the library policies so that users who are too young for a book are not denied access outright.
+Instead, only the content of the requested book should be masked.
 To implement this change, add the following check_age_transform.sapl policy document to the application’s policies:

 import time.timeBetween